jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 0.00 on the 0–3 scale**, which implies that preCICE does not meet this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “PreCICE is unaware of errors from the components, and does not even terminate other components if one component fails.”
+- PreCICE is unaware of errors from the components, and does not even terminate other components if one component hangs.
-- “PreCICE plays no role here.”

 From a technical perspective, considering preCICE's architecture and features:
 - preCICE itself focuses on logging coupling-related events (time window progression, communication, mapping, convergence), while each coupled solver keeps its own logs.
 It does not provide a centralized logging framework or structured error correlation across all components.